 While shopping merchants may be accessible, many of the restaurant partners will be focused more so on residents of Hong Kong.

 None of us like losing rewards we've worked hard to earn, and this change allows members (loyal or not) to maintain their miles with activity.
-Even though the new 18-month window is technically 18 months less than the old expiration policy, this is a positive change for anyone willing to spend a few minutes to reset their expiration date with one of the strategies described above.
+The new 18-month window is technically 18 months less than the old expiration policy.
+Still, this is a positive change for anyone willing to spend a few minutes to reset their expiration date with one of the strategies described above.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.